redkite-labs/redkitecms-docs/contribute/run-the-tests.rst

 Most parts of RedKite CMS have unit and/or functional and/or integrated tests associated with them.

-These tests are written using **PHPUnit** and are required when making contributions to all RedKite Labs ecosystem.
+These tests are written using **PHPUnit** and are required when making contributions to RedKite CMS.

 You'll always find all the Unit, Integrated and Functional tests in the Tests directory.
 By convention unit tests lives under the **Tests/Unit** folder, integrated ones under the **Tests/Integrated**